Aerial view of St. Pete Beach in St. Petersburg, Florida, on a sunny summer day.

 PODS can make your move to St. Petersburg a flexible one.

 Making the decision to move to St. Petersburg is the easy part — getting there is the trick.
-Luckily, you can simplify your move by using PODS
+Luckily, you can make your move flexible with PODS portable moving containers

 Rent a container and have it delivered to your driveway, ready for you to load at your own pace.
 Need help with the heavy lifting?
-PODS can even connect you with local packing and loading services.
-When you’re ready, your container will be picked up and delivered right to your new St. Petersburg home, or you can keep it in a PODS Storage Center until you’re ready for it.
+PODS can connect you with local packing and loading services.
+When you’re ready, your container will be picked up and delivered right to your new St. Petersburg home, or you can keep it in a PODS Storage Center until you’re ready for it — one month’s storage is included in the cost of every move.
+Get a custom free local moving quote online or call 877-350-7637 if you’re moving long-distance to Sunshine City.

 The Sunshine City is calling your name.
 Check out the rest of the PODS Blog for more tips on how to get there.